jolimadev/7-fullGames-withJS/README.md

 # 7-fullGames-withJS
-7 games made it with Vanilla Js to practive and improve my native coding :), feel free to use it.
+7 games made it with Vanilla Js to practice and improve my native JS :), feel free to use it.

 <p> credits to my mentor @kubowania from freeCodeCamp.com</p>